Catholic School Bundles: Catechists, Teachers, and Parents

-Your confirmation name shows your devotion to a particular saint or that you want to imitate that saint's virtues by choosing that name.
+Your confirmation name shows your devotion to this particular saint, or that you want to imitate that saint's virtues by choosing that name.

 If you are fortunate enough to have the great grace to be able to receive Confirmation, go for it.
 You will be eternally grateful.